I’m often asked about visualization and how best to focus or direct our thoughts...

 Audience members often ask me what they should do if they are unable to see images in their mind’s eye.
 I tell them not to worry, as they’re perhaps even at an advantage.
 I tell them to drop the images entirely in exchange for clarity on the feelings they wish to feel.
 The more you can feel the joy, the faster the physical details of your life will fall into place yielding your manifestation.

-4. Don’t visualize more than once or twice a day.
+4. Don’t visualize more than once a day.

 First of all, your life and happiness spring from the present, not the future, and by dwelling too much on your hopes for tomorrow, you could easily begin taking for granted all that you already have to be happy about.